criticalinfralab/criticalinfralab/print-automation/README.md

 - [] generate and have a backcover (that should be fairly easy, but it's one more step in the process.)

-→ probably I first need to generate the front cover page, then the toc, then the contents and then merge it

 # Scope

 A markdown file that correctly renders to PDF using vanilla pandoc, as